trevhub/rocketpool/cheapUPS.md

 The connections:
 ![ups connections](/../photos/UPSconnections.png)
-The left side of the CP425SLG is for surge protection and doesnt run on battery power during an outage, I have my TV, Stereo, Laptop plugged in to those outlets.
+The left side of the CP425SLG is for *surge protection only* and doesnt run on battery power during an outage, I have my TV, Stereo, Laptop plugged in to those outlets.

 ## **Installing the Cyberpower software on your node:** ##

 There are two options for UPS management in linux. **[Cyberpowers PowerPanel](https://www.cyberpowersystems.com/product/software/power-panel-personal/powerpanel-for-linux/)** to configure and monitor your UPS or **[Network UPS Tools](https://networkupstools.org/)**.
 NUT is A free and open source UPS program licensed under the terms of GNU Public License (GPL).
 NUT works with 170 different manufacturers, and several thousands of models.
+I went with PowerPanel.

-*Security Note: you are about to install software on your staking machine, always independently verify URLs.*
+## **Security Note: You are about to install software on your staking machine, always proceed with caution and verify URLs.** ##

 I went with Cyberpowers Powerpanel. https://www.cyberpowersystems.com/product/software/power-panel-personal/powerpanel-for-linux/